-The more you use a cash-back credit card, the more cash you can earn.
+The more you use a cash-back or store credit card, the more cash or discounts you can earn.
 Be careful, though.
-Pay off your credit card balance in full every month to avoid racking up credit card debt and paying high interest charges.
-If you fall too deep into debt, the cash-back rewards might not be worth it.
+Pay off your credit card balance in full every month to avoid racking up credit card debt and paying high-interest charges.
+If you fall too deep into debt, the rewards might not be worth it.

 You can take your pick of credit cards offering sign-up bonus points.
-For example, the Chase Sapphire Preferred credit card — named one of the best travel rewards credit offers by GOBankingRates — lets you earn 50,000 bonus points after spending $4,000 in purchases with the card in the first three months after opening an account.
+For example, the Chase Sapphire Preferred credit card lets you earn 50,000 bonus points after spending $4,000 in purchases with the card in the first three months after opening an account.
 That’s the equivalent of $625 you can use toward travel.

 3. Invest Your Cash Back